Weakly Inhomogeneous models for the Low-Redshift Universe: The Lemaitre-Tolman-Bondi model for spherically symmetric universes

-\\ where $K = K(r)$, is another free function of the pure spatial coordinate $r$.\\ It must be observed that although the function $K^2$ has been written as a square, to conform with the standard notation for the isotropic models, $K^2$ can be negative, like in the open isotropic universe.\\ Using the expressions \ref{eq:equation4.7} and \ref{eq:equation4.8}, the \emph{LTB} line element \ref{eq:equation4.1} rewrites as follows : \\
+where $K = K(r)$, is another free function of the pure spatial coordinate $r$.
+It must be observed that although the function $K^2$ has been written as a square, to conform with the standard notation for the isotropic models, $K^2$ can be negative, like in the open isotropic universe.